 When Jonathan showed his wife the property listing she was less enthusiastic and said there was no point going to view it, they had no plans to move.
-Against her better judgement Jonathan couldn’t resist paying the property a visit.
-His enthusiasm didn’t waiver and he sent his wife a cheeky picture with him standing outside the barn on a bright sunny morning.
+Against her better judgement, Jonathan couldn’t resist paying the property a visit.
+His enthusiasm didn’t waver and he sent his wife a cheeky picture of him standing outside the barn on a bright sunny morning.

 “She still wasn’t completely on board, but could see how enthusiastic I was about the project and how we could turn this incredible space into a wonderful family home, and after some deliberation we eventually made an offer which was accepted”.

 Known as Huntercombe Manor Barn the Grade II listed Tithe Barn was steeped in history.
 The huge barn area, with a brick and flint façade, and an adjoining Edwardian stable wing comprised over 4000sqft.
 A huge vaulted interior offered incredible scope to work around its impressive timber-beamed construction features.

 At the beginning of the last century the barn had been remodelled into an Arts & Crafts style adding oak-framed lead windows and tall oak doors, but still maintained its large and imposing interior as primarily one large space leading to the later added stable wing.

 Its most recent use was as a bespoke antique business and back in 2009 planning had been granted to convert the barn into two residential dwellings.